RosenblattAI/kolmogorov/generator/generator_scripts/README.md

                         inclusive.
 Do not provide a value for 'Fried param' if 'interval' is used.
   `--mean MEAN`, `-u MEAN`  optional parameter used with 'interval' to control a
-                        normal distribution pdf associated with the range of D/r0 values in the defined interval.
-Should be a value in the interval range.
-If not provided, pdf will be a uniform distribution.
+                        normal distribution pdf curve superimposed on the range of D/r0 values in the defined interval.
+The probabilities for each D/r0 value is treated as relative.
+                        If not provided, the pdf will be a uniform distribution.
   `--std STD`, `-o STD`     optional parameter used with 'interval' and 'mean' to
                         control a normal distribution pdf associated with the range of D/r0 values in the defined interval.